bryanparthum/WTV_stormwater/README.md

 The analyses in this paper involves many computationally intensive random parameter logit estimations.
 Of the 37 regressions included in this paper, the computation time will range from 1.5 hours to 6.5 days using *Stata* and 4 cores with 64GB RAM.

-## Problems

-If any errors are discovered, please inform the owner of this repository at parthum.bryan@epa.gov.
-Thank you, and enjoy!

 ## License

 The software code contained within this repository is made available under the [MIT license](http://opensource.org/licenses/mit-license.php).
 The data and figures are made available under the [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/) license.